What's the Matter with Boulder?

 Hikers Litering King Steve's Landscape © 2014 Jesse Kumin, All Rights Reserved.

 Both the city and county of Boulder are examples of thousands of corrupt election systems at all levels of government across the United States.
-At Large systems are designed to deliver predetermined distorted results, concentrate power, reduce competition and voter choice, diminish and marginalize minority participation, and exclude large blocks of voters from having a seat at the table.
+At Large - Plurality systems are designed to deliver predetermined distorted results, concentrate power, reduce competition and voter choice, diminish and marginalize minority participation, and exclude large blocks of voters from having a seat at the table.
 This has been exposed in a lengthy series of court cases.

 Any government and election system design can yield a largely predetermined result.
 Using a host of tools, government and election systems can be designed to yield one party dominant systems with concentrated power using First Past the Post in Single Member Districts like Boulder County and 82% of other Colorado counties.
 Or power can be dispersed in Multi Member Districts with Proportional Representation with very low thresholds for minority participation, yielding13 parties in the Netherlands.
 In the US, elites have created the illusion of a democratic process while largely controlling and predetermining results.
-At Large is excellent at creating this illusion of democracy while producing one party dominant governments.
+At Large - Plurality is excellent at creating this illusion of democracy while producing one party dominant governments.